nielsbaloe/vertxui/README.md

 vertxui
 ===

 Suppose we had native asynchronous Java access at the browser, backed by a no-nonsense Java asynchronous server.
-Then both browser and server would be using the same Java data entities/DTO's, and we would like to use these strong-typed POJO's for ajax/websocket/sockjs traffic.
-And an eventbus where server and browsers can share information.
+Then both browser and server would be using the same Java strong-typed data entities/DTO's for ajax/websocket/sockjs traffic.
+And we would have an eventbus where server and browsers can share information.

 For the view, we would not want to write HTML or a javascript-lookalike new language, but write in a fluent descriptive notation with Java 8 lambda's for event handling.
 And a clean way to describe a view on an entity, similar to ReactJS but then nicely in Java with lambda's streams enums and other object oriented features.